What is DnD: How It Can Benefit Kids

 If you’re like most people, Dungeons & Dragons probably conjures up images of warriors, wizards, and dwarves.
-But for millions of devoted players around the world, it’s actually an incredibly pro-social activity that inspires team building, creativity, and problem-solving.
+But what is DnD?
+A game?
+An activity?
+Both?
+For millions of devoted players around the world, it’s actually an incredibly pro-social activity that inspires team building, creativity, and problem-solving.

 Surprised?
 You’re not alone!
 Plenty of people have never heard of it — or if they have, they don’t fully understand what it is.
-But Dungeons & Dragons (D&D) is becoming mainstream thanks to the hit retro Netflix series Stranger Things.
+But Dungeons & Dragons (DnD) is becoming mainstream thanks to the hit retro Netflix series Stranger Things.
 As a result, there’s been a surge of new players of all ages and backgrounds.
 Whether your kids have expressed interest in playing or you’re just curious to learn more, there has never been a better time to pick up a 20-sided die and dive into a fantastical world!
-In this post, we break down everything you need to know about Dungeons & Dragons.
+In this post, we break down everything you need to know about DnD and the benefits of Dungeons & Dragons.